-The Northern Cape is the largest province in South Africa, covering 31% of the country's surface area (slightly bigger than Germany).
-However, the Northern Cape remains the province with the smallest share of the South African population.
+The Northern Cape is the largest province in South Africa.
+However, it Cape remains the province with the smallest share of the South African population.
 The province is noted for its San rock art, diamond diggings, 4X4 safaris and the Kgalagadi Transfrontier Park.
 It is a vast stretch of semi-desert land.
 The province is renowned for its spectacular display of spring flowers, which, for a short period every year, attracts thousands of tourists.

 Sutherland hosts the southern hemisphere's largest astronomical observatory, the multinational-sponsored Southern African Large Telescope.
 The Northern Cape is one of two sites to host the Square Kilometre Array radio-telescope (better known as the SKA Project), the largest and most advanced radio telescope in the world.